spear-sim/spear/docs/building_spearsim.md

 If you're developing on Linux, you will need to download the Unreal Engine from [here](https://www.unrealengine.com/en-US/linux) for details.

-## Install the appropriate compiler for your system
+## Install the appropriate compiler for your platform

 For each platform, you will need to install a specific compiler version that matches Unreal Engine 5.2.